EdsonAlcala/eth2-reward-simulation/assumptions.md

 ![Probability Tree](https://user-images.githubusercontent.com/729830/74490197-b0ca7600-4ebf-11ea-9137-4b5363fed6aa.png)

 To make matters simply, it is assumed that the **probability of inclusion** for an attestation has the same value as the **Online Probability**, [described above](#online-probability).
+As this value is given at startup, the expected value is computed likewise.
 Further work on this simulation may motivate the future decision to use a different value for this probability.

 ##### Inactivity Penaty